wp-plugins/bmologin/readme.txt

 e.g.

-1. Upload `bmologin.php` to the `/wp-content/plugins/` directory
+1. Upload `bmologin` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place `[bmologin]` in your posts
+1. Place `[bmologin]` in your posts

 == Screenshots ==

 1. Screenshot BMO plugin

 == Changelog ==
+= 1.0.3 =
+* Improved user interface

 = 1.0.2 =
 * Minor function update